user interface to the TELNET† protocol

 variable to not be exported unless explicitly asked for by the

-sent automatically, other variables will only be sent if explicitly requested.
+* will be sent, otherwise only be sent if explicitly requested.

 | output help for |